Top 10 Richest Cricket Board in the World ( 2025)

 Primary Revenue Sources:

-• IPL media rights ($6.2 billion for 2023-2027 cycle)
+• IPL media rights (reportedly $6.2 billion for 2023-2027 cycle)

-• Team sponsorship deals (₹10 crore per match)
+• Team India sponsorship deals (e.g., Adidas, Dream11)

-• Broadcast rights for bilateral series
+• Broadcast rights for international bilateral series played in India

 2. Cricket Australia (CA)